BetterThanTomorrow/calva/docs/site/connect.md

 * `calva.myLeinProfiles`: An array of Leiningen profiles not found in `project.clj`.
 Use this to tell Calva Jack-in to launch your REPL using your user defined profiles.
 * `calva.openBrowserWhenFigwheelStarted`: _For Legacy Figwheel only._ A boolean controlling if Calva should automatically launch your ClojureScript app, once it is compiled by Figwheel.
 Defaults to `true`.

+!!!
+Note
+    When processing the `calva.jackInEnv` setting you can refer to existing ENV variables with `${env:VARIABLE}`.

 ### Troubleshooting

 #### Environment Variables Are Not Readable From REPL